bump-sh/docs/src/_help/doc-beta.md

 The following screen capture shows the rendering of adding two code samples `cURL` and `Ruby` to your Operation.

-Hereunder is an example of a beta Operation, Schema and Parameter.
+Here under is an example of a beta Operation, a beta request body and a beta Schema attribute.

 ```yaml
   "paths": {